This is a named option in the Business: Real Estate and Urban Land Economics M.S.

 UW–Madison University Special

-With program approval and payment of the difference in tuition (between special and graduate tuition), students are allowed to count no more than 14 credits of coursework numbered 700 or above taken as a UW–Madison University Special student.
+With program approval, students are allowed to count no more than 14 credits of coursework numbered 400 or above taken as a UW–Madison University Special student.
 Coursework earned five or more years prior to the master’s degree is not allowed to satisfy requirements.

 ADVISOR / COMMITTEE